brson/rust-contract-comparison/blog/parity-ink.md

 We probably have to set some other feature flag?
-Oh, after looking [at the source for this custom compiler error][ccerr], the solution is obvious:
-We need to also add `--target=wasm32-unknown-unknown`.
+Oh, after looking [at the source for this custom compiler error][ccerr], the solution is obvious: we need to also add `--target=wasm32-unknown-unknown`.

 [ccerr]: https://github.com/paritytech/ink/blob/3803a2662e89dfa97b6f8b17e87c0cce2d873f48/crates/env/src/engine/mod.rs#L27